Macau

-Formerly a Portuguese colony, the territory of Portuguese Macau was first leased to Portugal as a trading post by the Ming dynasty in 1557.
-Portugal paid an annual rent and administered the territory under Chinese sovereignty until 1887.
-Portugal later gained perpetual colonial rights in the Sino-Portuguese Treaty of Peking.
-The colony remained under Portuguese rule until 1999, when it was transferred to China.
+Formerly a Portuguese colony, the territory of Portuguese Macau was first leased to Portugal by the Ming dynasty as a trading post in 1557.
+Portugal paid an annual rent and administered the territory under Chinese sovereignty until 1887, when Portugal gained perpetual colonial rights with the signing of the Sino-Portuguese Treaty of Peking.
+The colony remained under Portuguese rule until the 1999 handover to China.
 Macau is a special administrative region of China, which maintains separate governing and economic systems from those of mainland China under the principle of "one country, two systems".
-The unique blend of Portuguese and Chinese architecture in the city's historic centre led to its inscription on the UNESCO World Heritage List in 2005.
+The unique blend of Portuguese and Chinese architecture in the city's historic centre has resulted in its designation as a UNESCO World Heritage Site in 2005.

-Originally a sparsely populated collection of coastal islands, Macau, often referred to as the "Las Vegas of the East", has become a major resort city and a top destination for gambling tourism, with a gambling industry seven times larger than that of Las Vegas.
-The city has one of the highest per capita incomes in the world, US$43,770 in 2021, and its GDP per capita by purchasing power parity is one of the highest in the world.
-It has a very high Human Development Index, as calculated by the Macau government, and the fourth-highest life expectancy in the world.
-The territory is highly urbanised; two-thirds of the total land area is built on land reclaimed from the sea.
+The gambling industry of Macau is seven times larger than that of Las Vegas.
+The city has one of the highest GDPs per capita and GDPs per capita by purchasing power parity in the world.

+It has a very high Human Development Index of 0.934, as calculated by the Government of Macau, and has the third-highest life expectancy in the world.
+The territory is highly urbanised, holding the status of the most densely populated territory on Earth; two-thirds of the total land area is built on land reclaimed from the sea.